Coriandrum sativum

 Spring heat spikes cause the most frustration, especially in Zone 7-8 where warm days arrive fast.
 Provide afternoon shade with taller crops such as corn or broccoli so the plants stay cooler than bare, open beds shade from brassicas.

-Mid‑summer sowings often fail outright because soil temperatures are simply too high. switch to heat‑tolerant herbs like oregano and rosemary, then bring cilantro back in the shoulder seasons heat loving oregano.
+Mid‑summer sowings often fail outright because soil temperatures are simply too high.
+Switch to heat‑tolerant herbs like oregano and rosemary, then bring cilantro back in the shoulder seasons heat loving oregano.

 Fall plantings are where many gardeners leave easy harvests on the table.
 In Zone 4-6, sow again about 6-8 weeks before first frost to enjoy leafy growth well into cold weather under a light row cover.